The industry's only adjustable L-shaped screw-mounting bracket.

 Always install enclosure screws by hand to avoid damaging the pedal.
 A drill gun should only be used for mounting wood screws in the pedalboard deck.

 Most pedals require longer-than-stock side screws to accommodate the added thickness of the Type-L bracket and nylon spacers.
 We are currently working to assemble hardware packs for various models.
-If you need different hardware, please let us know.
+If you need different hardware, contact us for assistance.

 It's often possible to find a suitable screw or spacer at your local hardware store.
 When sourcing new enclosure screws, line up the threads with an original screw to ensure they match.